CNES/aviso-fes/README.md

 (https://www.aviso.altimetry.fr/fileadmin/documents/data/tools/hdbk_FES2022.pdf)
 and in the paper (Lyard et al. 2024).

+> This new code is under development and it is designed to handle the new finite
+> element grids of FES2022.
+It will become official at the end of this year.
+For
+> now, we do not provide support for this new version.

 # CREDITS

 When using FES2022, please mention: *FES2022 was produced by LEGOS, NOVELTIS and